 STEP 4- The evaluator will complete the "Instructional Coaching to be Provided" section.
 Ideally, instructional coaching should be provided by the evaluator.
-If this is not possible, the evaluator must be closely involved in the monitoring of the coaching.
+At the

 STEP 5- The evaluator will review the admonishment statement with the teacher and provide the teacher with an opportunity to comment on the Plan.
 The teacher will have up to ten (10) workdays to complete the teacher comments section.
 The evaluator should also include any comments they may have.
-Both the teacher and the evaluator must sign and date the form in the area provided.
+The teacher and the evaluator must sign and date the form in the area provided.